Psalm 18 – Great Praise from a Place of Great Victory

 c.
 I kept myself from my iniquity: Some think this is arrogance or pride on David’s part.
 Spurgeon quotes one commentator who protested, “Kept himself!
 Who made man his own keeper?”
 Yet we know there is certainly a sense in which we must keep ourselves from sin, even as Paul spoke of a man cleansing himself for God’s glory and for greater service (2 Timothy 2:21).

 i.
 We may see a personal danger in the words, my iniquity.
-It shows that there is iniquity in every person, and that we must be on special guard against our own tendencies to iniquity.
+It shows that there is iniquity in every person, and that we must be on special guard against our own tendencies to sin, to practice iniquity.
 It is true that all we like sheep have gone astray; but we have also turned each one to our own way.
-Our iniquity may be in us from birth; it may be been educated into us by a bad family or by bad company.
+Our iniquity may be in us from birth; it may have been educated into us by a bad family or by bad company.
 Our iniquity may come to us through temptations, through adversity, or through prosperity – even by our blessings.

 ii.
 These words of David also tell us of a special guard.
 David was determined to keep himself from his iniquity.
 “Be resolved in the power of the Holy Spirit that this particular sin shall be overcome.
 There is nothing like hanging it up by the neck, that very sin, I mean.
 Do not fire at sin indiscriminately; but, if thou hast one sin that is more to thee than another, drag it out from the crowd, and say, ‘Thou must die if no other does.
 I will hang thee up in the face of the sun.’”
 (Spurgeon)